Munki Akhter

-Munki Akhter (মুনকি আখতার; born 5 December 2008) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Women's League club ARB College SC and the Bangladesh national team.
+Munki Akhter (মুনকি আখতার /bn/; born 5 December 2008) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Women's League club Rajshahi Stars and the Bangladesh national team.

 Club career

+ARB College

-Munki plays for ARB College Sporting Club in the Bangladesh Women's Football League.
-During the 2020–21 season of the Bangladesh Women's Football League, her club, ARB College Sporting Club, finished as the runner-up.
+Munki played for ARB College in the Bangladesh Women's Football League.
+During the 2020–21 season of the Bangladesh Women's Football League, the club finished as the runner-up of the season.

+Rajshahi Stars

+In 22 December 2025, she joined Rajshahi Stars for the 2025–26 Bangladesh Women's Football League.

 International career

+Youth

+In the 2025 SAFF U-20 Women's Championship, she scored three goals and helped her team clinch the championship.
+In the same year, her team qualified for the 2026 AFC U-20 Women's Asian Cup, with her scoring a goal against Laos.

+She scored the first hat-trick for the team against Bhutan in 2026 SAFF U-19 Women's Championship.

+Senior

 In October 2024, Munki Akhter was named in the Bangladesh squad for the 2024 SAFF Women's Championship, where the team retained their title with a 2–1 victory over Nepal in the final.

 Bangladesh qualified for the AFC Women's Asian Cup for the first time in history by finishing top of Group C in the qualifiers.
 The team secured dominant victories over Bahrain (7–0), Myanmar (2–1), and Turkmenistan (7–0), collecting all nine points from three matches.
 Their historic qualification was confirmed following a 2–2 draw between Bahrain and Turkmenistan.
 In the tournament, Munki contributed by scoring one of Bangladesh's seven goals against Bahrain.